Physician Assistant Program celebrates 25 years

-The program is highly competitive, and was recently ranked #64 in the nation by US News and World Report.
+The program is highly competitive, and was recently ranked No. 64 in the nation by US News and World Report.
 The department only accepts 72 students from between 750-900 applications per year.
-In fact, over half the students in the program come from out of state.
 The number of applications has always been high, but the program started out admitting only 30 students.

 “The clinical training is suited toward someone to work in a rural area,” Stein said.
 “That kind of experience sets ISU apart.”

-The focus of their 25 year celebration will be that the program is among the leaders in the country for their Latino health track, offering scholarships each year to ten students.
-However, Phelps stated the grant that has been supplying those funds is about to run out, so they’re looking for anyone willing to support their program’s endeavors to make a contribution.
+The focus of the program’s 25-year celebration is that it is among the leaders in the country for their Latino health track, offering scholarships each year to 10 students.
+However, Phelps said the grant that has been supplying those funds is about to run out, so they’re looking for anyone willing to support their program’s endeavors to make a contribution.

 “Idaho State’s known for this program and grant, and I really don’t want that to go away,” Phelps said.
 “People who speak Spanish are needed in the field.”

 Schroeder said the people really made the program during his time at Idaho State.

 “I think one of the real strengths of the program was the faculty and the staff,” he said.
 “I’m really proud of what the faculty was able to accomplish.”

 Stein said that, during his time in Idaho, ISU’s program changed with the times, improving all the while.